hith-hj/laravel-eraser/README.md

 Mode choice: Use manual mode for sensitive domains (users, orders); auto mode for convenience on simpler models.

-Ownership safety: Parent relations (BelongsTo, MorphTo) are skipped to preserve ownership chains and to prevent circular deletion loop.
+Ownership safety: Parent relations (BelongsTo, MorphTo) are skipped to preserve ownership chains and to prevent circular deletion loops.

 Pivot hygiene: Many-to-many are detached; ensure pivot constraints and cascades are correct.

 Model Relationships:

-In order for Eraser (auto-discover) to recognize Model relationships the following is recomended:
+In order for Eraser (auto-discover) to recognize Model relationships the following is recommended:

 - the return type must be defined
 - the method must be `public`
-- the mathod has no arguments
+- the method has no arguments

 ```php
 public function user(): BelongsTo